 A reader is suspicious of her husband's "no problem" attitude.

-Question: My husband does our taxes every year, and when I tell him I’ve read lots of stories about tax fraud.
-When I try to bring it up, he tells me not to worry.
+Question: My husband does our taxes every year, but I’ve been seeing all these stories lately about tax fraud.
+When I try to bring it up, he tells me not to worry. .

-He says it’s just a bunch of companies trying to scare us into buying protection services.
-He says all those identity theft commercials on TV, where they tell you it’s the most horrible problem ever – and then they want $20 a month to solve it.
+He says it’s just a bunch of companies trying to scare people into buying protection services.
+He points to all those identity theft commercials on TV, where they tell you it’s the most horrible problem ever.
+Then they tell you to pay them $20 a month to solve it.

 I don’t know what to think.
 I don’t even know enough about this to know if he’s right.
 So, what is tax fraud and what do you think?
 Is my husband right that this is basically just scare tactics to make a quick buck?

 — Cindy in Oregon